dynamsoft-docs/label-recognition-docs-server/programming/c-cplusplus/cpp-user-guide.md

     ```

    >Note:
-   >You only need to explicitly dispose of the CImageSourceAdapter instance, as ownership of the following associated instances will be automatically transferred to the CCaptureVisionRouter instance:
+   >You only need to explicitly dispose of the `CCaptureVisionRouter` instance, as ownership of the following associated instances will be automatically transferred to the `CCaptureVisionRouter` instance:
-    >- CImageSourceAdapter instance associated using SetInput
+    >- The CImageSourceAdapter instance associated by calling the `SetInput` API.
-    >- CCapturedResultReceiver instance associated using AddResultReceiver
+    >- The CCapturedResultReceiver instance associated by calling the `AddResultReceiver` API.
-    >- CImageSourceStateListener instance associated using AddImageSourceStateListener.
+    >- The CImageSourceStateListener instance associated by calling the `AddImageSourceStateListener` API.

 You can download the similar complete source code from [Here](https://github.com/Dynamsoft/label-recognizer-c-cpp-samples/tree/master/samples/C++/HelloWorld).